This page details system configurations that affect MongoDB, especially in production.

 To avoid overloading the connection resources of a single mongod or mongos instance, ensure that clients maintain reasonable connection pool sizes.
 Adjust the connection pool size to suit your use case, beginning at 110-115% of the typical number of concurrent database requests.

 MongoDB is designed specifically with commodity hardware in mind and has few hardware requirements or limitations.
 MongoDB’s core components run on little-endian hardware, primarily x86/x86_64 processors.
 Client libraries (i.e. drivers) can run on big or little endian systems.

 Allocate Sufficient RAM and CPU¶

-In general, databases are not CPU bound.
-As such, increasing the number of cores can help, but does not provide significant marginal return.
+The MMAPv1 storage engine is not CPU bound due to its concurrency model.
+As such, increasing the number of cores can help but does not provide significant return.

 Use Solid State Disks (SSDs)¶